 The facts: Even non-toxic plants can harm your furry friends

 Okay, sure, it’s true that certain plants are particularly dangerous.
 Plants like castor bean, oleander, and yew are incredibly toxic to both dogs and cats.
-The full list of toxic plants is pretty darn long, but PetMD has a handy list for both cats and dogs — if you’re an avid gardener or you just want to scare yourself, feel free to take a look.
+The full list of toxic plants is pretty darn long, but here's a helpful graphic of the top 12 plants that are poisonous for pets:

-But if you think your furry friend might have eaten a toxic plant, look for symptoms like mouth irritation, drooling, vomiting, diarrhea, skin rashes, or seizures.
-And if you spot any of these red flags, call your nearest vet, or the ASPCA’s animal poison control center (APCC) as soon as possible.
+But if you suspect your furry friend might have eaten a toxic plant, look for symptoms of poisoning like mouth irritation, drooling, vomiting, diarrhea, skin rashes, or seizures.
+And if you spot any of these red flags, call your nearest veterinarian or the ASPCA’s animal poison control center (APCC) as soon as possible.

 Myth #4: If you think your pet ate something toxic, you should induce vomiting immediately